FAQ

 This can directly and dramatically impact your animal’s health.
 Symptoms of spinal fixation may include pain, spasm, sensitivity to touch, lameness, gait abnormalities and postural compromise.
 The goal of an animal chiropractor is to restore function and mobility to the compromised vertebra in an effort to re-establish neurologic transmissions.
 This allows the body to perform at its optimum potential.
 These doctors use their hands to identify areas of restriction; and once identified, the animal chiropractor applies a precise thrust on the immobile anatomical structures.
 This treatment restores the normal motion of the vertebra thus removing neurological interference.
 When the nerves can efficiently communicate with all the structures in your animals’ bodies, they will begin to heal from within.

-How Many Sessions Will My Dog Need?
+How Many Sessions Will My Pet Need?

 How Long Is A Follow Up Appointment?